Skip to main content

 Arizona Sewer Overflow and Stormwater Reuse Municipal Grant

-Submitted proposals should be focused on the planning, designing and construction of sanitary sewer overflows (SSOs) and stormwater management projects.
+Submitted proposals should be focused on planning, designing, and/or construction of sanitary sewer improvements or stormwater reuse projects.
 Projects can include themes such as:

 • Watershed management of wet weather discharges